geoffreymsmith/Salzgitter_ZooMS/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-# Neanderthal subsistence, taphonomy and chronology at Salzgitter-Lebenstedt (Germany): a multifaceted analyses of morphologically unidentifiable bone.
+# Neanderthal subsistence, taphonomy and chronology at Salzgitter-Lebenstedt (Germany): a multifaceted analysis of morphologically unidentifiable bone.

 This repository contains data and code used for analyses in:

-> Ruebens et. al. (2021) Neanderthal subsistence, taphonomy and chronology at Salzgitter-Lebenstedt (Germany): a multifaceted analyses of morphologically unidentifiable bone.
+> Ruebens et. al. (2021) Neanderthal subsistence, taphonomy and chronology at Salzgitter-Lebenstedt (Germany): a multifaceted analysis of morphologically unidentifiable bone.

 ### Requirements
 To run the code, you will need to have an up-to-date version of [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/) installed on your computer and a few CRAN packages (see below).